 Stockbrokers are aware of their fiduciary obligations and what constitutes professional malpractice or investment fraud.
 Consequently, stock churning may not be obvious at first glance if a broker has tried carefully to conceal his or her actions.
 In order to expose churning, what must first be considered is whether the growth of an account can cover the cost of commissions charged to it.
 If the amount of commission made on an account barely offsets the commission paid on it, churning may have occurred.

-Since brokers will try and rationalize their trading decisions, it's important to place their trades within the context of what was occurring in the market at the time.
-Working with experienced financial analysts and accounting experts, we carefully evaluate the trading history of an account to determine whether certain trades were beneficial, recommended or reasonable.
+Since brokers will try and rationalize their trading decisions, it’s important to place their trades within the context of what was occurring in the market at the time.
+Working with experienced financial analysts and accounting experts, we carefully evaluate the trading history of an account to determine whether certain trades were beneficial, recommended, or reasonable.

-Compensation for Financial Harm
+Contact a Pittsburgh Broker Fraud Attorney to Seek Compensation for Financial Harm

 If you believe your broker has engaged in churning, contact an attorney at Bordas & Bordas today and schedule a free consultation to discuss your case.